Samsjøen (Trøndelag)

 Samsjøen is a lake in Trøndelag county, Norway.
-The 10 km2 lake sits on the border of the municipalities of Midtre Gauldal and Melhus.
-Most of the lake lies in Midtre Gauldal, about 12 km north of the village of Singsås.
+The 10 km2 lake sits on the border of Midtre Gauldal Municipality and Melhus Municipality.
+Most of the lake lies in Midtre Gauldal Municipality, about 12 km north of the village of Singsås.
 The lake has a dam at the northwest end, which is used for hydroelectric power production.
 The water flows out of the lake and into the Lundesokna river which flows into the river Gaula.